 After failure to obtain early fireball core data from Teak shot, an attempt was made to obtain such data from Orange, although one had to expect very high reaction rates, namely of the order of at least per second.
 Many instruments were therefore pointed at the burst location and set for highest possible time resolution.
 Unfortunately the shot was fired under deteriorating weather conditions, resulting in a mean diffuse optical transmission of only 6 per cent; the transmission for the collimated observation channels was even less.
-Instrument and station performance was an in 1995 and
+Instrument and station performance was TABLE 2.1 good.
+Not one NRL-operated instrument failed; at the LASL end 57 oscilloscope channels recorded out of a possible 61, and Bowen spectrograph channels operated.

-TABLE 2.1